 Government Skills Tests

 We are looking for highly motivated candidates who have carried school-based observation/work experience within the last 2 years.
-We prefer candidates to apply having completed several days of school experience, and you may be asked to complete further days depending on the outcome of your interview.
+Although not a requirement, we prefer candidates to apply having completed several days of school experience, and you may be asked to complete further days.
 To gain school experience you can just get in touch directly with any school to see if they can accommodate you – you may have to approach several schools.
 Most schools offer 1-3 days experience.

 Funding your course